 Women and the Death Penalty

-- In the past 100 years, over 40 women have been executed in the U.S, including 16 since 1976.
-See, Women Executed in the U.S. Since 1900 for the date, state, race, and method of each execution.
+- In the past 100 years, more than 40 women have been executed in the U.S, including 16 since 1976.
+See Women Executed in the U.S. Since 1900 for the date, state, race, and method of each execution.

 - Much of this information is taken from "Death Penalty For Female Offenders, January 1973 through December 31, 2012 [PDF]" by Victor L. Streib, Professor of Law at Ohio Northern University College of Law, with periodic annotations by DPIC (Please see the full-text of the report for more details.)

 In general, both the death sentencing rate and the death row population remain very small for women in comparison to that for men.
-Actual execution of female offenders is quite rare, with only 571 documented instances as of 12/31/2012, beginning with the first in 1632.
-These executions constitute about 2.9% of the total of confirmed executions in the United States since 1608.
+Actual execution of female offenders is quite rare, with only 575 documented instances as of 12/31/2016, beginning with the first in 1632.
+These executions constitute about 3.6% of the total of 15,931 confirmed executions in the United States (including the colonies) since 1608.